Padre Dam achieve open and honest dialogue with staff

 The article provided opportunities to garner quality feedback on unanswered questions from the last GM Dialogue Session or new questions that had arisen since the session.

-Padre Dam uses the Jostle platform for an honest two-way dialogue
+Padre Dam uses Jostle for an honest two-way dialogue

-A courageous member of the team initiated the process by posting thoughtful questions on issues that were close to employees’ hearts.
+A courageous team member initiated the process by posting thoughtful questions on issues close to employees’ hearts.
 Allen provided timely and honest answers to these questions.

 This was a breakthrough moment.
 It opened up the floor to questions, and suddenly employees who had never commented before were weighing in with great suggestions and follow-up questions.